dadrus/heimdall/examples/docker-compose/quickstarts/README.md

 # Decision Mode with Envoy

 In that setup heimdall is integrated with Envoy Proxy.
-All requests are sent to envoy, which then contacts heimdall as external authorization middleware and dependeing on the response from heimdall either forwards the request to the upstream service, or directly responses with an error from heimdall.
+All requests are sent to envoy, which then contacts heimdall as external authorization middleware and depending on the response from heimdall either forwards the request to the upstream service, or directly responses with an error from heimdall.

 1. Start the environment with